-Shonaid Jemmett-Page, FCA, aged 55, is an experienced non-executive director in the energy and financial sectors.
-She is currently a non-executive director of GKN plc, MS Amlin plc (formerly Amlin plc) and Origo Partners plc.
-She is chairman of the audit committees of all of these companies and she sits on the risk committee of MS Amlin plc.
-Shonaid is also a non-executive director of Caledonia Investments plc, and sits on both their remuneration committee and their governance committee.
+Shonaid Jemmett-Page, FCA, aged 56, is an experienced non-executive director in the energy and financial sectors.
+She is currently a non-executive director, chairman of the audit and risk committees and member of the remuneration committee of GKN plc.
+She is a non-executive director, deputy chairman, chairman of the remuneration committee and member of the audit and risk & solvency committees of MS Amlin plc.
+She is the non-executive chairman of Origo Partners plc.
+She is a non-executive director and member of the remuneration and governance committees of Caledonia Investments plc.
+She is also the chairman of the audit and remuneration committees, a member of the risk committee and senior independent director of ClearBank Limited.
 She was previously a non-executive director of Close Brothers Group plc and APR Energy plc.

 Shonaid spent 20 years at KPMG, the global audit and advisory firm, in London and Tokyo, leaving the company in 2001 as a Partner in the Financial Services team.
-She was a Senior Vice President, Finance and Information at Unilever plc from 2001 to 2008.
-In 2009 Shonaid left Unilever plc and became Chief Operating Officer of CDC Group plc, a private equity fund of funds with net assets of £2.8 billion investing in developing countries.
+She was a Senior Vice President, Finance and Information at Unilever plc from 2001 to 2009 when Shonaid left Unilever plc and became Chief Operating Officer of CDC Group plc, a private equity fund of funds with net assets of £2.8 billion investing in developing countries.
 She left this role in May 2012 to focus on her non-executive appointments.